It feels great to be writing regularly again.

 Away from regular blogging, I’ve noticed I can sometimes slip back into bad habits and negative thoughts.

 The kicker, of course, is that over the last couple of months, I have been too tired and exhausted to write as often.
 What’s interesting is that the more I write and interact with like-minded people both on and off the blog, the less tired I feel despite the fact that everything else in my life that was making me feel tired is the same.

 It’s a bit like exercise.
 The more we say we don’t have the time or energy to exercise, the more we put it off.
 Yet once we get started, we generally feel much better for making the effort (though we might experience sore muscles that we didn’t even know existed).

 We feel even better when we get into a regular exercise routine and begin to feel healthier and lose weight.

 I have realized with blogging, I have to use more energy to have more energy.

 It makes sense – do things that make you happy and you will be happier.

 Not exactly rocket science, yet so many of us struggle to find the time or energy to do what truly makes us feel fulfilled.

 The next time you come home and flop on the couch to watch television because you are tired, turn that attitude on its head and ask yourself – Am I on the couch because I feel tired or am I tired because I’m on the couch?

-Do more of whatever fills you with positive energy, it will be worth it.
+Do more of whatever fills you with positive energy and watch your energy levels grow.